 The Grizzlies, members of the Triple-A Pacific Coast League through 2020, played their first four seasons at Fresno State's Pete Beiden Field.
 In 2002 they moved to their current home of Chukchansi Park, located in downtown Fresno.

 The Grizzlies were affiliated with the San Francisco Giants from their 1998 inception through 2014.
 This was followed by four years with the Houston Astros and two with the Washington Nationals.
 These affiliation shifts resulted in a remarkable accomplishment, as the Grizzlies were the Triple-A affiliate of three World Series-winning organizations over the span of just six seasons (San Francisco 2014, Houston 2017 and Washington 2019).

-The Grizzlies were moved into the Low-A West League in 2021, as part of a larger reorganization of Minor League Baseball.
-The other seven teams in the circuit came from the California League, of which Fresno was once a part.
+The Grizzlies were moved into the Single-A California League in 2021, as part of a larger reorganization of Minor League Baseball.
+In conjunction with this move, they ended their partnership with the Nationals and became a Colorado Rockies affiliate.

 1800 Tulare Street